rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 Using OpenCV is a good starting point.
 To evaluate your block detector implementation, use the sample images in the `armlab_opencv_examples` repository or gather images from your workspace.

 ### Task 3.1 Block Detector
-Implement a block detector capable of detecting red, orange, yellow, green, blue, purple, and pink blocks and determining their location in the workspace.
+Implement a block detector capable of detecting red, orange, yellow, green, blue, and purple blocks and determining their location in the workspace.
 We recommend you develop a standalone program based on the OpenCV and Python tutorial first.
 Afterward, integrate these functions into the Camera class in `camera.py`.

 Record for report: